 Volume 1 includes manuscripts from Papyrus 1-72.
 Volume 2 includes manuscripts from Papyrus 75-139 as well as from the uncials.
 In addition, it features a special section on determining the date of a manuscript.
-This two-volume set replaces the previously published single volume Text of the Earliest New Testament Greek Manuscripts, as it contains many new manuscripts, updated research, and higher quality images of all manuscripts previously covered.
+This two-volume set replaces the previously published single volume Text of the Earliest New Testament Greek Manuscripts, as it contains many new manuscripts, updated research, and additional manuscript images.

 "For nearly a generation, Philip Comfort's The Text of the Earliest New Testament Greek Manuscripts (Tyndale House, 2001) has been an almost indispensable tool for the many students and scholars who know biblical Greek but whose only acquaintance with the earliest Greek manuscripts is through the textual apparatus of the Nestle or UBS text.
 This work provides introductions to all the early papyri, plus the actual texts in readable printed Greek.
 Who could ask for more?
 Only the passage of time requires more, and Philip Comfort has now supplied it, with a very welcome update of forty-nine more papyri (published since 2001), as well as papyri and uncials of the fourth century.
 This is a major achievement giving more and more of us a place at the table."-- J. Ramsey Michaels, Missouri State University